 While this is technically a new version of the movie, it seems that the changes mostly apply to the sound and image being optimized for Dolby technology.
 This new theatrical version of the movie will be released on April 30 for one week only, and only in Dolby Cinema theaters.

 Thankfully, there seems to be some good news for anyone who can’t make it to the theater.
-According to Wright, posting on Twitter nearly a year ago, there are plans to release the long awaited 4K Blu-Ray of the movie after the Dolby Cinema release.
-Since the tweet was published in May 2020, it’s unclear if this is still the plan, or how long after this new theatrical release the Blu-Ray might arrive.
+According to Wright, posting on Twitter nearly a year ago, there are plans to release the long-awaited 4K Blu-ray of the movie after the Dolby Cinema release.
+Since the tweet was published in May 2020, it’s unclear if this is still the plan, or how long after this new theatrical release the disc might arrive.

 Update: On Twitter, Edgar Wright confirmed that a 4K UHD Blu-ray release of Scott Pilgrim vs. The World is on the way, but there’s no confirmed release date just yet.